microsoftgraph/microsoft-graph-docs/concepts/teams-membership-changenotifications-.md

 }
 ```

-### Subscribe to changes in any channel of a particular team
+### Subscribe to changes in membership of a particular team

 To get change notifications for membership change in any team in tenant, subscribe to `teams/{id}/members`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.